Coca-Cola Consolidated, Inc. research snapshot

 investment Certainty

 Medium.
-The bottling business is understandable and cash generative, but investment certainty is lower because COKE depends on Coca-Cola system economics, U.S. consumer demand, debt service after the $2.4 billion stake repurchase, and the price paid near a 24x TTM earnings multiple.
+The bottling business is understandable and cash generative, but investment certainty is lower because COKE depends on Coca-Cola system economics, U.S. consumer demand, tariff and aluminum cost inflation, debt service after the $2.4 billion stake repurchase, and the price paid near 25x trailing earnings.

 Quick verdict table